 - Identify and track any problem areas, even if it's something as seemingly minor as workers not inspecting and changing their work gloves when necessary.
 Discuss the issue individually with workers whom are breaking any rules, regardless of the violation.

-- Utilise safety seminars, training sessions, and refresher courses to emphasise potential problem areas throughout your company.
+- Utilize safety seminars, training sessions, and refresher courses to emphasize potential problem areas throughout your company.

 - Praise workers use positive reinforcement for following safety requirements to combat erosion whenever possible.

 Job site safety goes beyond the job site

 - Discourage and explain the dangers of using a cell phone while driving, traveling long distances after work - especially after working overtime and double shifts.
 Distractions caused by mobile devices cause a lack of awareness of heavy machinery and vehicles entering and exiting the job site.

 - A surprising number of jobsite injuries can be influenced by off-the-job habits.
 Stress the importance of living a healthy lifestyle including consuming nutritionally-balanced meals and having proper sleep schedules; 7 - 9 hours per night based on individual needs.